ndbroadbent/turbo-sprockets-rails3/README.md

 gem 'turbo-sprockets-rails3'
 ```

 Warning: Don't add this gem to the `:assets` group.
-It must be available in the production environment, since it overrides the asset path helpers and changes the manifest format.
+It must be available in the production environment, since it overrides path helpers and alters the manifest format.
+This is a common cause of `**** isn't precompiled` errors in production.

-Run `bundle`, and you're done!
+Run `bundle` to install the gem, and you're done!

 Test it out by running `rake assets:precompile`.
 When it's finished, your `public/assets/manifest.yml` file should include a `:source_digests` hash for your assets.